 On older cars, you can check the engine code by "jumping" two electronic pins which are vehicle specific, and the check engine light will flash a series of flashes.
 You then need to count the series of check engine light flashes and compare the codes to the vehicle specific code meanings.

 Vehicles 1996 and newer, pulling the code that requested the check engine light on is much easier.
 These newer vehicles have a universal connector called an OBD-II or OBD2 connector.
 That connector has universal electronic pins and language that is mandated to speak with universal scanners.
 So, if you wanted to check the check engine light code yourself, you could purchase hand held scanner for $20- $30, find the OBD2 connector located somewhere between the front driver console to the front driver's door, and follow the directions on the scanner.

 One thing to remember is that the scanner will get you a code, it won't diagnose the cause.
 The vehicle is going to tell you that there is a symptom that needs to be diagnosed and then you need to test the components in that system.
 After you have changed the fault component, clear the check engine light with your scanner and go drive the car and make sure nothing else is wrong or was affected by the faulty part/system.

 Who Can Fix My Check Engine Light?

-We have found that by inspecting our client's vehicles in this fashion we listed above, we have been able to save our clients significant money paid toward check engine light diagnoses.
+We have found that by inspecting our client's vehicles in the fashion we listed above, we have been able to save our clients significant money toward check engine light diagnosis & repair.
 If you drive a Toyota, Lexus, Honda, Acura, Subaru, Mazda, Nissan, Infiniti, Hyundai or any other Japanese vehicles, A+ Japanese Auto Repair in the shop of choice for check engine light repair.
 If you have any further check engine light questions or would like some help with check engine light repair or service, please feel free to call us at 650-946-1856, text us at 650-750-8233, or make an appointment.